Whiplash Injury: Chiropractic Care and Recovery

 To start, most (if not all) studies on WAD center around the concept of preventing chronicity of WAD.
 In other words, the GOAL of care is to restore function and get the patient back to their normal lifestyle (work and play), which has been emphasized as being most important, even more so than pain resolution, though the two often go hand-in-hand.
 What are the best treatments in the initial stages—acute (less than two weeks) and sub-acute (two to twelve weeks)—of healing that can best reduce the risk of a patient developing chronic WAD (over twelve weeks)?

 The first article in the series offered an overview and summary of the entire work.
-The second focused on the acute stage which included 23 studies that met the inclusion criteria.
+The second focused on the acute stage, which included 23 studies that met the inclusion criteria.
 The researchers concluded that EXERCISE and MOBILIZATION treatment approaches had the strongest research support—two services STRONGLY EMBRACED by chiropractic.

 The third article in the series focused on the subacute stage (2-12 weeks), which included 13 studies.
 The authors described research support for “the use of interdisciplinary interventions and chiropractic manipulation” but stated that the level of evidence was not strong for ANY treatment approach in the sub-acute stage.
 Investigators concluded that more research was needed with respect to this stage of care.